DanielReverter/EDA-on-data-science-jobs-and-salary-prediction/README.md

 (Main file: [Cleaning](https://github.com/DanielReverter/EDA-on-data-science-jobs-and-salary-prediction/blob/main/EDA%20-%20Cleaning.ipynb))

-Data is pretty much ready to analyze: There is no missing data and each column values are already standarized.
+Data is almost ready to analyze: There is no missing data and each column values are already standarized.
 Only 2 things are modified:

-- Abreviations are changed to their actual meaning for extra clarity (for example EN --> Junior).
+- Abbreviations are changed to their actual meaning for extra clarity (for example EN --> Junior).
 - "salary" and "salary_currency" columns are dropped. "salary_in_usd" is used as the only salary column for better comparisons.

 ### Analysis